Virtual instruments: playing the future from a single interface

 • personalized patches built from your playing history

-• sound evolution tools that morph and mutate textures over time
+• morphing tools that evolve sounds over time

-At ONE Instrument®, we’ve already integrated generative tools that suggest fresh instrument combinations and sonic directions.
-In future releases, AI will play an even deeper role—helping creators compose faster, explore more, and break through creative blocks.
+ONE Instrument® integrates these ideas directly, suggesting creative instrument combinations and new sonic directions.
+In future versions, AI will play an even deeper role, helping creators compose faster, experiment more, and push past creative blocks.

 Previous